ezaspy/elrond/README.md

 ## Prerequisites

 There are several software package required for using elrond but almost all of them are contained within the SANS SIFT Worksation virtual machine OVA.
-However, for the software which is not included, I have provided a script ([make.sh](https://github.com/ezaspy/elrond/make.sh)) which installs and configures the additional software which will be potentially required during running elrond (volatility3, apfs-fuse etc.).<br>
+However, for the software which is not included, I have provided a script ([make.sh](https://github.com/ezaspy/elrond/make.sh)) which installs and configures the additional software which will be potentially required during running elrond (volatility3, apfs-fuse etc.).
 To invoke the script, simply follow the instructions in [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md#configuration). **Please note, you will only need to run the make.sh script once, per SIFT instance**
+There is also an optional script, should you wish to utilise the NSRL database.
+To invoke, simply run [nsrl.sh](https://github.com/ezaspy/elrond/tools/scripts/nsrl.sh) from anywhere on the filesystem.
+Depending on your Interent connection speed, this may take a long time, so grab a tea or coffee...<br>

 - [SANS SIFT Workstation](https://digital-forensics.sans.org/community/downloads) (20.04)
 - See [CONFIG.md](https://github.com/ezaspy/elrond/CONFIG.md) to install and configure the additional software for SIFT 20.04.